 It is part seven of our summer storytime ideas series.
-Each week we gather in our local park to read great books for kids together with our neighbors.
+Each week we gather in our local park to read great books for kids along with completing book activities together with our neighbors.
 This week we featured Hop, Hop, Jump! by Lauren Thompson.

 Full Disclosure: This post contains affiliate links.
 Your support of Growing Book by Book is greatly appreciated.